Saguenay Fjord - The Southernmost Fjord in North America

 When to go

-Park is officially open late May to mid-October, there are plenty of activities but in the winter, too: backcountry skiing, snowshoeing and wildlife watching.
+The park is officially open from late May to mid-October, there are plenty of activities in the winter, too: backcountry skiing, snowshoeing and wildlife watching.

 Directions*